Northern Illinois University

 The Midwestern Conference on Literature, Language, & Media is an interdisciplinary conference focused on exploring the connections between all segments of the liberal arts, as seen in text, media, and communication.
 We invite contributions from all fields within the liberal arts who see the same sorts of fascinating connections that we do.

-The 24th annual Midwestern Conference on Literature, Language, and Media (MCLLM) at Northern Illinois University in DeKalb, IL is currently accepting proposals for 15 minute papers from individuals and panels.
-MCLLM encourages proposals from a broad range of research and studies in the fields of English and communication.
-Possible topics include: literature and poetry, creative writing, linguistics, written and visual rhetoric, journalism, narrative and documentary film, music, games/video games, television, radio, new and social media, and pedagogy in these fields.
+This conference encourages proposals from a wide range of research in the humanities.
+Possible research areas include (but again, not limited to): literature and poetry, creative writing, linguistics, written and visual rhetoric, journalism, narrative and documentary film, music, games/video games, anime, television, radio, new and social media, history, and pedagogy in these fields.

 If interested in presenting at the conference, please submit 200-500 word proposals by January 27, 2017, to email@example.com, including name, institutional affiliation, email, and phone number of each author.
 Panel proposals should include a brief overview of the panel's theme and purpose, along with a 200-500 word abstract for each paper.

 The MCLLM Committee